CatarinaRMeneses/CatarinaRMeneses.github.io/about.md

 **A few fun facts about where I'm from:**
 - The Açores has 9 islands
+- Terceira is nicknamed both "the Lilac Island" and "the Festa Island," known for its lively festivals that run from May to October
 - Terceira's capital, Angra do Heroísmo, was twice the capital of Portugal and is now a UNESCO World Heritage Site
-- Lajes gets its name from old stone-slab quarries that once operated in the area, and it dates back to 1515
+- Lajes gets its name from old stone-slab quarries that once operated in the area
-- Terceira is nicknamed both "the Lilac Island" and "the Festa Island," known for its lively festivals that run from May to October